Girlfriend's Guide to a Breast Lift

 You might experience random shooting pains.
 It only lasts a few seconds, and it is just your nerves fighting with the implant.
 I’ve only had it happen a couple of times, and it is not too bad.

 I was advised that I might not have any sensation in my nipples for a while, but I sure feel them when I get cold – and it is somewhat uncomfortable.
 I have just been keeping myself warm to avoid this discomfort.

 No pets.
 If you have pets – it is important not to be around them.
 You don’t want them in your bed or near you for the first couple of weeks to avoid the risk of infection.

 Showering.
 This will be a challenge.
 For the first week, I couldn’t shower because of my drains, and my husband would wash my hair in the sink along with giving me a sponge bath.
 Once I got my drains out, I was able to shower, but not allowed to get my breast wet.
 You’ll have to shower with antibacterial soap for the first couple of weeks and don’t be surprised if it dries out your skin.
 Once you are showering on your own, washing your hair will be hard because it hurts to lift your arms.
 I took a friends advice and went to the dry bar to have my hair shampooed every couple of days for the first 2 1/2 weeks.

 I am sure that I will have some more tips that I’ll add as the weeks go on, but this pretty much sums up what you’ll need to know about your first three weeks.

-Are you ready to have beautiful breasts after having your babies?
+Are you ready to have beautiful breast reduction cost in Orange County after having your babies?
 Schedule a consultation with Dr. Niccole atCosmetiCare or have a virtual consultation with him from the comfort of your home.